ijritchey/Weather-IRL/project2.md

 - [ ] In this space below, list **THREE** ideas for your Project 2.
 For each idea, include [user stories](https://www.atlassian.com/agile/project-management/user-stories) for each idea and a link to the API(s) you want to use for it.

 --------------------------------------------------------
-1. World wide air quality index and weather web application - (if possible combine wildfire warnings) User Story #1: As a user I want to be able to search for different cities and display different pieces of weather and air quality preferences, so that I have one quick place to look for what I need.
+1. "Weather IRL" World wide air quality index and weather web application - (if possible combine wildfire warnings)
-User Story #2: As a user I want to be able to toggle on/off certain preferences for each city I choose to track.
-User Story #3: As a user I want all of my tracked cities to be displayed on a dashboard that lets me know what I need to at a glance.
 API resource:
 https://www.iqair.com/air-pollution-data-api - Air quality index API
 https://docs.openaq.org/docs - Separate Air quality index API